Classic Butter Cookies (Easy 5-Ingredient Recipe)

 Common Butter Cookie Mistakes

-Butter too warm or dough not chilled long enough.
+Butter was too soft or dough wasn’t chilled enough.

 Make-Ahead Timeline